- Professor Todd Cleveland, Director of Graduate Studies

 Applicants to the PhD program are expected to have earned a MA in History or a similar discipline.
 They must have earned at least a 3.25 GPA in previous graduate coursework.
 PhD students develop four fields of inquiry and take, on average, between 30 and 40 hours of coursework beyond the MA degree.
 Students working in new fields may take additional coursework.
 For more information on the PhD program and application information, visit the PhD information page.

 Graduate assistantships are available to candidates of demonstrable ability.
-PhD students are eligible for stipends of $12,000 for nine months.
-The deadline for applications each year is December 1.
+PhD students are eligible for stipends of $12,400 for nine months and work for twenty hours per week within the history department.
+There are a very limited number of assistantships available for MA students.
+MA students are eligible for stipends of $12,082 for nine months and work twenty hours a week.
 When a student applies to the doctoral program, he/she should indicate on their application that they would like to be considered for a graduate assistantship.
+Visit the assistantship page for more information.

 The Department of History offers numerous scholarships to support graduate student research, travel, and coursework.
 The Awards Committee of the Department of History evaluates nominations and applications for these awards each spring.
 For more information, see the Scholarships page.